Calendar & Fees

 Dates and fees of all FFICM examinations can be found in the examination calendar below.

-You must pass the MCQ before you can apply for the OSCE/SOE.
+Candidates must pass the MCQ before applying for the OSCE/SOE.
 The MCQ is valid for three years.
 At the first sitting the OSCE and SOE components must be taken together.
 If a candidate fails one but passes the other component, then only the failed component needs to be retaken.
 If a candidate fails both components then they must be retaken together.

 RCoA Statement on Examination Fees 2020-21